sempernow/k8s-vanilla-ha/README.md

                          |
                    keepalived VIP
                  192.168.0.100:8443
-          (Virtual Gateway Router per VRRP)
+              (Virtual Gateway Router)
                          |
             -----------------------------
             |                           |
-    a0: 192.168.0.83            a1: 192.168.0.87
+    a0: 192.168.0.93            a1: 192.168.0.94
     haproxy: 8443               haproxy: 8443
     kube-apiserver: 6443        kube-apiserver: 6443
 ```
-- VIP is the (highly-available) K8s control-plane endpoint.
+- VIP is the (highly-available) K8s control-plane endpoint
-- For LAN access, protect VIP from gateway router's dynamic assignments
+- For LAN access, protect VIP from downstream DHCP assignments
   (if VIP address is in the DHCP server's client range)
-by adding the VIP to router's DHCP Address Reservation list.
+  by adding the VIP to the DHCP server's Address Reservation list.
     - VIP: `192.168.0.100` (Admin selects)
     - MAC: `FE-4D-0F-3B-76-9F` (bogus)
 - HAProxy runs on each HA LB (K8s master) node to provide access at `*:8443` for all nodes.